gwangmu/cisa/README.md

 # Introduction

 CISA is a static analysis framework that supports an incremental analysis over the `git` commit history.

+The basic philosophy: do some costly static analyses (e.g., indirect call graph analysis) incrementally while scaning through the commit history.
+Write some _more_ custom analyses that utilize those incrementally-done ananlyses.

-It is still its infancy and only supports the incremental call graph analysis (incl. indirect calls).
-If anybody read this, I welcome any contribution.
+It is still in its infancy and only supports limited stuff.
+If anybody read this, I welcome **any** contribution.

 # Features (so far)

- * Integrated incremental call graph analysis (incl. indirect calls)
+ * Integrated incremental call graph analysis [MLTA, CCS'19]
- * Nice(?)
-C++ interface for custom function-level analyses
+ * Nice C++ interface for custom function-level analyses

 # Requirements